ppy/osu-wiki/news/2023/2023-12-24-new-year-2024-countdown-medals.md

 ![](/wiki/shared/news/2023-12-24-new-year-2024-countdown-medals/dec_25.jpg)

-The last medal was first found in just 20 minutes! surely this one will be a breeze too, right?
+The last medal was first found in just 20 minutes!
+Surely this one will be a breeze too, right?

 [**View the discussion thread for this medal here.**](https://osu.ppy.sh/community/forums/topics/1861871)